Music for Drumset Soloist

 Featuring TorQ Percussion Quartet

-* Ringer and Lakoni in Kazonnde will be available only as digital download
+* Ringer and Lakoni in Kazonnde available only in the digital download

 For the past fifteen years, Ben Reimer has been exploring a new role for the drumset in the context of contemporary art music performance.
 The foundation of this journey has been a deep respect and admiration for the players who have opened new musical and technical possibilities of drumset performance for the past 100+ years.
 It is this history that remains linked to the instrument when crossing over into this context of contemporary composition.